The TransPod System

 Vehicles we are designing include two versions, a passenger version with flexible seating, and a cargo version with a loadable interior.
 Each vehicle includes an aircraft-like fuselage pressurized for atmospheric air circulation and control – and includes propulsion, guidance, and control systems to operate at speeds exceeding 1000km/h within a protected tube guideway.
 The tubes are twinned to permit bidirectional vehicle travel.

-The cargo transport TransPod pods are designed to carry payloads of 10–15 tons and have compatibility with wooden pallets, as well as various unit loads devices such as LD3 containers, and AAA containers.
+The cargo transport TransPod pods are designed to carry payloads of 10–15 tons and have compatibility with wooden pallets, as well as various units loads devices such as LD3 containers, and AAA containers.

 Get in touch with TransPod to collaborate on the development of these technologies, engineering consulting opportunities, license their use, and learn more about applications in your industry.